Savings and Investments FAQs

 A regular premium policy is a policy that you invest in each month, quarter, half year or year.

 Yes, you can withdraw money.
 If you do so within 6 years of investing, an early encashment charge may apply.
 This may be up to 5% of your withdrawal.
+To make a withdrawal, complete this Instruction.

 Generally ETFs (Exchange Traded Funds) are like investment funds, but they trade on major stock exchanges just like shares.